Henri-Claude Fantapié: Career

-From 1959–1963 he was director of Orchestre de chambre de la Fondation de Monaco.
-From 1964–1982 he was director of Les Solistes de Paris, and from 1972 was director of La Jeune Philharmonie de Seine-Saint-Denis.
+From 1959 to 1963 he was director of Orchestre de chambre de la Fondation de Monaco.
+From 1964 to 1982 he was director of Les Solistes de Paris, and from 1972 was director of La Jeune Philharmonie de Seine-Saint-Denis.
 In 1982 he was made director of the Dionysos Chamber Orchestra.

 He has been invited to conduct in England, Sweden, Finland, Germany, Netherlands, Italy, Columbia.

-In 1965 he was made director of the Conservatoire Municipal Agréé de Musique et de Danse de Noisy le Sec, and was Manager of the Association des Conservatoires de Seine-Saint-Denis from 1970–2000, as well as of the Fédération des Unions de Conservatoires, which is a member of the European Union of Music Schools.
+In 1965 he was made director of the Conservatoire Municipal Agréé de Musique et de Danse de Noisy le Sec, and was Manager of the Association des Conservatoires de Seine-Saint-Denis from 1970 to 2000, as well as of the Fédération des Unions de Conservatoires, which is a member of the European Union of Music Schools.

-From 1964-1972, he was Manager of the Union of French conductors and from 1975 was Professor of conducting at the Centre Polyphonique de Paris, and then in Seine-Saint-Denis from 1980.
+From 1964 to 1972, he was Manager of the Union of French conductors and from 1975 was professor of conducting at the Centre Polyphonique de Paris, and then in Seine-Saint-Denis from 1980.

 He was made a Knight of the Order of the Lion of Finland in 1999.